Generation Sangfroid

 Nicholas Vachel Lindsay

 Vachel Lindsay was a poet and performing artist who is relatively unknown today.
-He lived and worked in Springfield, Illinois, where I lived and work myself for more than twenty years;, and, therefore, I am well acquainted with his body of work and the story of his life.
+He lived and worked in Springfield, Illinois, where I lived and worked myself for more than twenty years; and, therefore, I am well acquainted with his body of work and the Black-and-white portrait of a young man in a suit, shown in profile facing left.
+He has short, neatly combed hair and wears a high-collared shirt with a dark jacket and tie.
+The background is plain.story of his life.
 When I read his letter to Addams, I recalled that Lindsay had written a poem about her, inspired by her peace trip to Europe in 1915.
 However, I was unaware he knew Addams personally nor that he had corresponded with her.
 The Jane Addams Digital Edition includes four letters from Lindsay to Addams, each revealing something of the poet’s respect for and fascination with Addams and with Hull-House.
 In an October 1916 letter, Lindsay proclaimed: “I have loved you a long time dear lady.”

 That love had, indeed, inspired the poem I had remembered, “To Jane Addams at The Hague,” which Lindsay first published in the Chicago Herald in May 1915 and later as part of his popular 1917 collection The Chinese Nightingale and Other Poems.